Papua New Guinea Defence Force: Land Element

 The Land Element is the PNGDFs army land force, being primarily a light infantry force capable of conducting low-tempo operations only; it is the senior of the three services.
-The army has its origins in the Pacific Islands Regiment, which was formed in 1951 as a component of the Australian Army.
+The army has its origins in the Royal Pacific Islands Regiment, which was formed in 1951 as a component of the Australian Army.
 Since independence, the army has become an indigenous organisation with its own traditions and culture.
 Nonetheless, the force has adopted foreign ideas on the roles and needs of an armed force, leading to proposals for armour, artillery and attack helicopters.
 However, the army faces severe budgetary problems and has therefore had virtually no money for operations, training, and maintenance or capital equipment upgrades.
 In this context, proposals to develop the army into a well equipped, mobile conventional land force, are unlikely in the near to medium term.
 The army's role is to protect against external aggression, provide for internal security in support of the police, and to carry out civic action and relief operations when required.
 The engineer battalion is used for civic action with construction and reticulation capabilities, while the two infantry battalions also constructs roads, bridges and other infrastructure in regions where commercial companies are unwilling to work for security reasons.

 The army has no significant experience in conventional operations and according to Janes it has limited ability to deploy overseas independently; "it is not effective in internal security operations and has often shown scant regard for political authority.
 This was illustrated in August 2006 when the PNG government declared a state of emergency in the Southern Highlands province where a proposed gas pipeline has been planned.
 Troops were being deployed to restore law, order and good governance in the province.
 In these latter circumstances it has proven to be more of a threat to the state than an asset.
 For reasons of cultural diversity and rivalry, terrain and transport difficulties and the reduction and retaining of the smaller army—a successful army coup would be extremely unlikely."